gdbooks/LegacyOpenGL/Chapter8/halfspace.md

 The theory of a half space test is simple.
 Given a plane, with a normal.
 What is the angle between the plane and the point!

 Remember how the dot product works!
-If we take the planes right vector, and a vector from the plane to the point we are testing we can do a dot product between the two.
+If we take the planes up vector, and a vector from the plane to the point we are testing we can do a dot product between the two vectors.

 The result of this dot product is the half space test, remember if the result of the dot product is:

-* 0, the vectors are parallel
+* 0, the vectors are perpendicular (90 degrees)
 * positive, the vectors are less than 90 degrees apart
 * negative, the vectors are more than 90 degrees apart